Safest Teeth Whiteners

 They continue to gain clinical experiences through rotations in various community service projects and specialty clinics.

-Hands-on experiences are gained from the school’s dental center, which sees more than 120,000 dental patients annually.
+Hands-on experiences happen at the school’s dental center, which sees more than 120,000 patients annually.

 The UCSF School of Dentistry also scores high points for research.
-It has been the number one U.S. dental school based on funding from the National Institutes of Health.
+It has been the number one U.S. dental school based on funding from the National Institutes of Health (NIH).
+They have a Center to Address Disparities in Children’s Oral Health that studies ways to improve the overall oral health in children where tooth decay is more frequent.

-Additionally, there are plenty of opportunities to gain clinical experiences in places such as Seattle Children’s Hospital, Harborview Medical Center, and the School of Dentistry’s very own clinics.
+Additionally, there are plenty of opportunities to gain clinical experiences in places such as Seattle Children’s Hospital, Harborview Medical Center, and the School of Dentistry’s specialty clinics.

-The school also provides a wide range of clinical opportunities for its students, with outreach programs for the community.
+The school also provides students a wide range of clinical opportunities, with outreach programs for the community.
 Its Primary Care Unit provides dental care and services to approximately 22,000 patients annually.

 The University of Buffalo School of Dental Medicine (UBDM) provides comprehensive study programs to its dentistry students, focusing on research and clinical practice.

-Students start their clinical training during the first year of the program.
+Students start their clinical training during the first year.
 Approximately 500 students are pursuing either a DDS degree or a dual degree program of DDS with a Master of Business Administration degree.

 Since its establishment in 1882, the University of Iowa College of Dentistry and Dental Clinics has been a leading institution in patient care, dental education, and oral science research.
 It is the only dental school in Iowa, with 78% of the state’s dentists graduating from this university.